Le0Developer/react-turnstile/README.md

 | onError   | error     | called when an error occurs                |
 | onExpire  | -         | called when the token expires              |
 | onTimeout | token     | called when the challenge expires          |

+The callbacks also take an additional `BoundTurnstileObject` which exposes certain functions of `window.turnstile` which are already bound to the current widget, so you don't need track the `widgetId` yourself.

 For more details on what each argument does, see the [Cloudflare Documentation](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/#configurations).